 It took about 2 hours to get home, since it was Monday Morning Rush Hour, but we made it.
 I had a wonderful shower, it felt good to change clothes after 2 days wearing the same things, had a bite to eat, then upstairs for a nice long nap in a real bed 🙂

 It feels so good to be home with Debbie at last.
+My trip from hell is over!
 Thanks for all the lovely comments everyone.